aawa69/Notes/SAP/Dev_Setup/Eclipse/setup-cloud-connector-for-sap-cal-as-abap.md

 <img src="https://github.com/aawa69/Notes/blob/main/SAP/Dev_Setup/Eclipse/images/configmgt.png" width="12%">

+## Overview

+- SAP Cloud Connector comes bundled with SAP CAL ABAP Instance
+- Use SCC to connect SCP trial with CAL ABAP back-end, providing:
+  - Build in a local IDE (Eclipse or VSCode)
+  - Build & deploy development objects in the SAP CAL ABAP client
+  - Create an SCP destination, pointing to our Cloud Connector, which in turen links to SAP CAL ABAP
+  - Build Fiori apps in SCP trial, utilising our SAP CAL ABAP backend

 ## Configure SAP CAL

 To access Cloud Connector from the browser, configure SAP CAL with port 8443;